ai4reason/ai4reason.github.io/docs/internal/content.md

 ## Add a new page

-1️⃣  Locate the directory where to store the file in repository [ai4reason.github.io](https://github.com/ai4reason/ai4reason.github.io/tree/main/docs){:target="_blank"}, most likely inside [/docs/groups/](https://github.com/ai4reason/ai4reason.github.io/tree/main/docs/groups){:target="_blank"} directory.
+1️⃣  Locate the directory where to store the file in the repository [ai4reason.github.io](https://github.com/ai4reason/ai4reason.github.io/tree/main/docs){:target="_blank"}, most likely inside the [/docs/groups/](https://github.com/ai4reason/ai4reason.github.io/tree/main/docs/groups){:target="_blank"} directory.

-2️⃣  Add a new file by clicking button _Add file_.
-You need to login to Github for this.
+2️⃣  Add a new file by clicking the button _Add file_.
+You need to log in to GitHub for this.

 3️⃣  The file must start with a header with parameters, at least as follows.